P580C/orbital/README.md

 ### what is a norns?

-monome.org - you cna read about it there not that is really says anything useful buy one, play, you'll figure out what norns is after you build what you want with it
+monome.org - you can read about it there not that is really says anything useful buy one, play, you'll figure out what norns is after you build what you want with it